 Monique Brouillet Seefried was Chair of the Board of Governors from 2003 to 2009.

-She was born in Tunisia and grew up in Austria, France and Italy.
+Dr Seefried was born in Tunisia, and grew up in Austria, France and Italy.
 In 1973 she married Ferdinand Carlos Seefried (an Austrian) in the Vatican City.

-They lived in Germany until 1977 when they moved to Atlanta, United States of America, which has been their home ever since.
+They lived in Germany until 1977 when they moved to Atlanta (USA) which has been their home ever since.
 They have three children, who are all IB Diploma Programme graduates.
-Monique was born a French citizen and also became a US citizen in 1985.
+Monique was born a French citizen, and also became a US citizen in 1985.

-Monique completed her undergraduate and graduate studies in history, and also received her PhD, awarded with summa cum laude, at the University of Paris-Sorbonne.
+Dr Seefried completed her undergraduate and graduate studies in history, and received her PhD, awarded with summa cum laude, at the University of Paris-Sorbonne.
 She speaks, reads and writes English, French and Italian, has a basic conversational knowledge of Spanish and is fluent in German.

-Monique has worked in education for 30 years and has also been involved in the archaeological and museum world.
-She started her career by teaching history and geography in French high schools before moving to the United States of America, where she taught courses on Islamic art and ancient archaeology as an adjunct professor in the Art History Department of Emory University.
+Dr Seefried has worked in education for over 40 years and has also been involved in the archaeological and museum world.
+She started her career by teaching History and Geography in French high schools before moving to the USA, where she taught courses on Islamic art and ancient archaeology as an adjunct professor in the Art History Department of Emory University.

-Between 1982 and 2002 she was Curator of Near Eastern Art at the Michael C. Carlos Museum.
-She is the founder and was the Executive Director, from 2000 to 2004, of the Center for the Advancement and Study of International Education (CASIE).
-CASIE serves as a professional training centre for foreign language and IB teachers and offers workshops on multicultural diversity in the classroom.
+Between 1982 and 2002 she was Curator of Near Eastern Art at the Michael C. Carlos Museum of Emory University.
+She is the founder and was, from 1999 to 2004, the Executive Director of the Center for the Advancement and Study of International Education (CASIE).
+CASIE is a non-profit organization that promotes multi-language programs, the International Baccalaureate, and international understanding in education.

-In June 2014, Monique was appointed by the Speaker of the House to the US World War I Centennial Commission where she is responsible for international partnerships and also works on education and states initiatives.
-The government of France awarded her the Academic Palms, the Order of Merit and - in 2015 - the Legion of Honor with the rank of “chevalier”.
+In June 2014, Dr Seefried was appointed by the Speaker of the U.S. House of Representatives to the World War I Centennial Commission and will complete her decade as a commissioner in 2024.
+The government of France awarded her the Academic Palms, the Order of Merit and - in 2015 - the Legion of Honor with the rank of chevalier, and in 2019 she was made an officer in the French Order of Arts and Letters.
+In 2019 also, she was awarded the U.S. Secretary of Defense Medal for Outstanding Public Service.

 Speeches by Dr Seefried